Skip to main content

 Assessment: Course work (100%)

-ENVM8020 Green buildings and energy management (3 credits)
+ENVM8020 Green building design and management (3 credits)

 Assessment: Course work (50%) and examination (50%)